acgtwentyone/booktracks/CONTRIBUTING.md

 Note: Since those are the firebase collections name it must match books, notes and users, otherwise, you probabily will have problem when trying list them.

+## Run the application

-3. Run your project by running the following command: ```npx react-native run-android```.
+Run your project by running the following command: ```npx react-native run-android```.
 You should be all setup.
+Note that we assume that you have setup up the development environment for react native and ready to go.
+If not please check [here](https://reactnative.dev/docs/environment-setup).

 Any throuble, please contact [acgtwentyone@gmail.com](mailto:acgtwentyone@gmail.com) or use our [discord](https://discord.gg/UnbhMw9D) channel.

+## Make your changes

 Once you have done this, create a new branch with a name that loosely describes the issue on which you will be working, otherwise pick one if it already exists.